boraseoksoon/Throttler/README.md

 ## Advantages Versus Combine, RxSwift Throttle and Debounce
 - One liner, no brainer
-- To debounce and throttle tasks, you don't have to go to reactive programming like black magic in some sense 😅.
+- for those who don't prefer Reactive programming to do debounce and throttle operation, you don't have to go to reactive programming like black magic in some sense.
 - You can get advanced debounce out of box (see above)
-- For those who hate learning Reactive programming

 ## Requirements